 Early Life and Education

-Viktor Felixovich Vekselberg was born on April 14, 1957, in Drohobych, Ukrainian SSR (now Ukraine).
-His father was Ukrainian Jewish, and his mother was Russian.
-He graduated from the Moscow State University of Railway Engineering with a Master of Science degree.
+Viktor Vekselberg was born on April 14, 1957, in Drohobych, Ukrainian SSR.
+His father was Jewish, and his mother was Russian.
+He graduated with honors from the Moscow Institute of Transport Engineering (MIIT) in 1979, earning a degree in automation and computer engineering.
+He later pursued graduate studies at the Computing Centre of the Academy of Sciences, becoming a Candidate of Mathematical Sciences.

 Rise to Success